 The results of this work will be the fundamentals of an insurance model for drought damages on grassland and will therefore help to protect the existence of grassland and cattle farmers in drought endangered regions.

-Acknowledgement : This study was conducted with support of Austrian Agricultural Ministery, Project No. 1282.
-Some features of GRAM model were developed with the support of the Czech Grant Agency Calim&Ro project No. 205/05/2265 and 6th FP EU project Adagio (Adaptation of Agriculture in European Regions at Environmental Risk under Climate Change).
+Acknowledgement: This study was conducted with support of Austrian Agricultural Ministery, Project No. 1282.
+Some features of GRAM model were developed with the support of the Czech Grant Agency Calim&Ro project No. 205/05/2265.